oameed/catchall/portals/p03/README.md

-# A List of Interesting Things in AI/ML
+# A Course in Machine Learning

 [**A Review of Machine Learning**](#a-review-of-machine-learning)